Stephen Hough

-Sir Stephen Andrew Gill Hough (/ˈhʌf/; born 22 November 1961) is a British-Australian classical pianist, composer and writer.
+Sir Stephen Andrew Gill Hough (/ˈhʌf/; born 22 November 1961) is a British and Australian classical pianist, composer and writer.

-Biography
+Life and career

-Hough was born in Heswall (then in Cheshire) on the Wirral Peninsula, and grew up in Thelwall, where he began piano lessons at the age of five.
+Hough was born in Heswall, then in Cheshire, on the Wirral Peninsula and grew up in Thelwall where he began piano lessons at the age of five.
 His father, who was born in Australia, worked as a technical representative for British Steel before his death at the age of 54.

 At an early age, Hough was able to memorise approximately 100 nursery rhymes.
 After much pleading, his parents agreed to buy a second-hand piano for £5 from a local antique shop.
 At the age of 12 he suffered what he has described as a "mini-nervous breakdown", triggered by a mugging incident, which resulted in him taking almost a year off school.

 Hough studied at Chetham's School of Music, which he later called "not a wonderful place while I was there", and at the Royal Northern College of Music.
-In 1978, he was a finalist in the BBC Young Musician of the Year Competition and won the piano section.
+In 1978, he was a finalist in the BBC Young Musician of the Year competition and won the piano section.
 In 1982, he won the Terence Judd Award in England.
 In 1983, he took first prize at the Naumburg International Piano Competition in New York City.
 In 1985, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell summer series in Central Park.

 Hough holds a master's degree from the Juilliard School, where his studies were assisted by the receipt of the first Royal Philharmonic Society Julius Isserlis Scholarship for study abroad.
 He has studied with Heather Slade-Lipkin, Gordon Green, Adele Marcus, Martin Canin, and Derrick Wyndham.
-A prominent soloist, he is also a composer and transcriber, and often includes his own works in his recitals.
+A prominent soloist, he is also a composer and transcriber and often includes his own works in his recitals.
 He has published over 30 pieces.
 His cello concerto, written for Steven Isserlis, premiered in 2007.
-Also in 2007, Westminster Abbey and Westminster Cathedral performed masses he wrote for them.
+Also in 2007, Westminster Abbey and Westminster Cathedral performed Mass settings that he wrote for them.